 Certificates From Udacity

 Udacity will also give you course completion certificates which signifies that you have completed a specific course.
-These certificates will help you build your credibility, and you can easily flaunt them on your LinkedIn account.

-Are Udacity courses free?
+Are Udacity online courses free?

 Is Udacity respected?